PCI DSS/ Security Compliance

 Ensuring achievement & maintenance of PCI compliance is primarily the duty of the payment card brands and the acquiring banks, along with retailers and businesses.
 If you’re a company that handles credit card information you need to be aware of the new PCI security standards (3.2), its key changes, dates and potential impacts on your business.

-The PCI Security Standards Council (PCI SSC) says its new PCI version 3.2 will be used by card handling organizations to protect payment card data from theft.
+The PCI Security Standards Council (PCI SSC) says its new PCI version 3.2 will be used by card handling organisations to protect payment card data from theft.

 The updates within the 3.2 version come as a result of feedback from more than 700 participating organisations worldwide as well as data breach report findings and changes in payment acceptance, says the council.
 It has added guidelines to help integrators, resellers and others implementing payment software to protect payment account data.